The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 All ages will enjoy the dachshund derby, costume contests, food booths, polka dancing, and live music.

-As the summer winds down, we personally love to check out the Springs Parade of Homes.
+As the summer winds down, we personally look forward to checking out the Springs Parade of Homes.

-Hosted in August in both Colorado Springs and Denver, this is a fun way to see some of the amazing homes that have been built in Colorado.
+This event is a fun way to see some of the amazing homes that have been built in Colorado!